kevinburbanodev/ArchGo/README.md

 English | [Español](README.es.md)

 A robust template for building Go applications using hexagonal architecture (also known as ports and adapters).
+This template uses Gin as the web framework for handling HTTP requests and provides a solid foundation for building scalable and maintainable APIs.

 ## Project Structure